Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

 If the data $Y$ are not $m$-constant, then

-\end{theorem} \begin{proof} See \Cref{sec:proof-main}.
-The proof uses RKHS techniques to show that under \Cref{assumption:sobolev-kernel}, as a function $\lambda$, the data-fit term (a) is upper bounded if the data are $m$-constant or (b) grows polynomially if the data are not $m$-constant, while the kernel matrix tends to the matrix consisting of $\Phi(0)$'s as $\lambda \to \infty$ and it can be shown that its log-determinant (i.e., the model complexity) tends to negative infinity with at most rate $-\log \lambda$. \end{proof}
+\end{restatable} \begin{proof} See \Cref{sec:proof-main}.
+The proof uses RKHS techniques to show that under \Cref{assumption:sobolev-kernel} the data-fit term, as a function of $\lambda$, (a)~is upper bounded if the data are $m$-constant and (b)~grows polynomially if the data are not $m$-constant, while the covariance matrix tends to the matrix consisting of $\Phi(0)$'s as $\lambda \to \infty$ and it can be shown that its log-determinant (i.e., the model complexity) tends to negative infinity with at most rate $-\log \lambda$. \end{proof}